JoshCheek/playgrounds/Readme.md

 * Render your own http response (probably have them write it independently, set the status, and the headers (Content-Type and Content-Length), and then paste the body in)
 * Render arbitrary other headers and see that they are present in the browser (Network tab from dev Webkit's dev tools)
 * Start nc on two different ports and redirect the browser from the one to the other, then you can see it come in twice.
+* Often, a redirect url will be sent.

 ```shell
 # A sever that will print the web request